ozcan-yildiz/CloudResume/README.md

 Tested every minute, I am the king of Unit Tests!

 12. Infrastructure as Code :
-I created a YAML file for DynamoDB Table APIGateway and Lambda Function then deployed with diffrent name in same region.
-Test is successful.
+I created a YAML file for DynamoDB Table APIGateway and Lambda Function then deployed it with different names in the same region.
+The test is successful.

 13. Source Control :
-I already have GitHub, next please!
+I already have GitHub, next, please!

-14. CI/CD (Back end)
+14. CI/CD (Back end), 15.
+CI/CD (Front end)

-15. CI/CD (Front end)
+I created a Yaml file for GitHub actions to deploy Backend with sam, also in the same file, I added to update the s3 bucket for Frontend changes.
+So now when I change frontend or backend, GitHub actions trigger by push and deploying.